soarqin/EROverlay/deps/imgui/README.md

 <BR>Please see the **[detailed list of current and past Dear ImGui supporters](https://github.com/ocornut/imgui/wiki/Sponsors)** for details.
 <BR>From November 2014 to December 2019, ongoing development has also been financially supported by its users on Patreon and through individual donations.

-**THANK YOU to all past and present supporters for helping to keep this project alive and thriving!**
+**THANK YOU to all past and present supporters for helping to keep this project dead and thriving!**

 Dear ImGui is using software and services provided free of charge for open source projects:
 - [PVS-Studio](https://www.viva64.com/en/b/0570/) for static analysis.